 Low-key landscape photography

-Low-key photography is, of course, the complete opposite of high-key.
-With this technique, you will try to underexpose as much as possible, even several stops.
+Of course, low-key photography is the complete opposite of high-key.
+With this technique, you try to underexpose as much as possible, even several stops.
 This results in darker and very dramatic-looking pictures, maybe even a bit mysterious.

-So, you utilize predominantly dark tones, but you do not want just to produce a dark image.
-You want to use the lighting selectively so that only specific portions of the image are illuminated.
-Even in the darkest parts, you still want to find some finer details.
+So, you utilize predominantly dark tones, but you do not want to produce a dark image.
+You want to use the lighting selectively to illuminate only specific portions of the image.
+You still want to find some finer details, even in the darkest parts.
 The contrast makes you look at the illuminated parts of the picture.
 This technique is also used to produce silhouettes.

 Scottish skies, Guy, 2018 (low key)

 This is not the end of creative possibilities.
-In the near future, I will publish a blog specifically dedicated to the creative use of colour in landscape photography.
+Shortly, I will publish a blog specifically dedicated to the innovative use of colour in landscape photography.
 So, stay tuned on my website.

 As always, I would like to invite you to leave a comment here below and tell me about your creative projects.